NOVEMBER 2 - 6, 2019

 DEPOSIT: A 50% deposit is required to secure a spot, with the balance due 60 days prior to workshop

 We will meet in Springdale in the early afternoon on our first day Saturday November 2 for an informal meet and greet before heading out for to photograph sunset along the Virgin River and the iconic Watchman mountain.
 From there we will spend the next four days both inside and outside of the park, capturing nearly every corner of this wondrous landscape, with the highlight being a full day photographing the famous Narrows.
 Each morning we will meet well before sunrise and typically continue shooting for a few hours until mid morning before having some breakfast and breaking mid day.
 During the early afternoons we will also mix in time for teaching developing techniques in both Adobe Lightroom and Photoshop before heading out for our afternoon sunset field session.
 The days will be fun, intense and full of activity and also flexible.
 So if the weather isn’t conducive to making great images, we may focus on post processing that particular day.
+The workshop will wrap up after our morning sunrise session on November 6.

 USEFUL INFO / PHYSICAL DIFFICULTY